 Corps Water Infrastructure Financing Program

 The U.S. Army Corps of Engineers - Corps Water Infrastructure Financing Program (CWIFP) is authorized by the Water Infrastructure Finance and Innovation Act (WIFIA) to provide long-term, low-cost loans for non-federal dam safety projects to maintain, upgrade, remove, and repair a dam(s) identified in the National Inventory of Dams.
-The new program is set to open financing availability starting in Spring 2023.
 Projects must be creditworthy, technically sound, economically justified, and environmentally acceptable.
 To be eligible for a CWIFP loan a project must be a minimum of $20 million, however numerous small projects may be bundled together to meet the combined total of $20 million.
 Email cwifp@usace.army.mil for questions or additional information.

 Emergency Watershed Protection Program (EWPP)